deejaygraham/sketchnoting-for-developers/draft.md

 mostly no one will notice in the finished note.
 If you make a mess, just accept it and move on - worrying about what you have done wrong will stop you capturing anything else the speaker has to say.

-Cover them up
-or repeat them - first rule of improv. repeat and make it look like you intended it.
+You can use patterns or fold the error into another design at the end.
+The other alternative is to repeat them - the first rule of acting improv. is to repeat and make it look like you intended it.
-Use patterns to scratch them out if required

 Examples of mistakes